 - Black Pepper

 - Garlic Powder

-- Grill – You will want to use some sort of barbecue grill, although you can make these on a George Foreman as well.
+- Outdoor Grill – You will want to use some sort of barbecue grill, although you can make these on a George Foreman as well.

 Step 2: How to make beef kabobs at home

-Start by soaking your bamboo skewers in water for about 30 minutes before you want to grill your beef kabobs.
+Start by soaking your bamboo skewers in water for about 30 minutes before you want to grill your shish kabobs.
 The damp skewers burn less easily while on the hot grill.
 If you are using metal skewers then don’t worry about it.

 Then start the coals or turn on the gas and get the grill heating up.